seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

  Interesting further work goes towards multi-objective optimization and choosing values of kmax that are optimal compromises for accuracy, model size and stability jointly.

-# Influence of Ensemble compression
+# Influence of ensemble compression
 In this experiment compare CRE-I with the same model, but without ensemble compression (k set to the number of unique splitpoints for each covariate).

 ![no_compression](https://user-images.githubusercontent.com/88620679/128845987-b58aa1e1-58b3-4205-8567-c133d57ff66e.png)